 Our very pricey high-end category winner, the MSI MEG Godlike is the big brother of the ACE, which you can call an undercut version of that super expensive board.
 MSI MEG Z390 ACE is in no manner a mediocre motherboard, in fact, it is one of the best in the market, with features like 3x M.2 Slots, with one having a heatsink to keep it cool, preinstalled rear IO shield with a beautiful RGB in the IO heatsink.
 There are many differences that make the MSI MEG Z390 Godlike worthy of its price that this board lacks though.

 Best High-End Motherboard

-Top of MSI’s enthusiast gaming class, the MEG Godlike comes with three M.2 slots and an Xpander Card, greatest number of PCIe slots and SATA ports; all turning it into an expensive beast.
+Top of MSI’s enthusiast gaming class, the MEG Godlike comes with three M.2 slots and an Xpander Card, the greatest number of PCIe slots and SATA ports; all turning it into an expensive beast.

 Technical Analysis: MSI Z390 MEG Godlike

 It is true that a motherboard is not something you’d usually set aside a large chunk of money for while building a gaming rig.
-You’d be hard-pressed to look for better graphics cards, processors and even heating solutions.
-However, that doesn’t mean there is no space for a no-compromise ultra high-end motherboard.
+You’d be hard-pressed to look for better graphics cards, processors, and even heating solutions.
+However, that doesn’t mean there is no space for a no-compromise ultra-high-end motherboard.

 So if you have got money to spare that you could otherwise get a mid-range laptop for.
 You could always opt for MSI MEG Z390 Godlike.
 That is right, it will cost well above $500 to get your hands on the Z390 motherboard.
 But it has the goods to show, too.